The "Golden Rule" (a/k.a. Ethics of Reciprocity)

 accomplished will religiously-related oppression, mass murder and

-Crimes against humanity require that the victims first be viewed as subhuman.
+Crimes against humanity require that the victims first be viewed as subhuman and the as not worthy of life.
 If the Ethic of Reciprocity is applied to all humans, then no person or group of persons can be seen in this way.

 Why the Ethic of Reciprocity is particularly important today: